-Please share these posts with businesses that you think might be receptive to making more sustainable changes.
+Please share these articles with businesses that you think might be receptive to making more sustainable changes.
 It’s only by supporting businesses that share our values and nudging others that we’ll create the world we want.
-(Of course political pressure matters too but that’s a different post)
+(Of course political pressure matters too but that’s a different article)

 buy me a coffee on Ko-fi, or